MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/advances.md

 ## Internal and Output Documents Printout

-There was created set of documents that takes into account Czech legislation and practices.
+A set of documents are created that take into account Czech legislation and practices.

 Output Documents:
 - Advance Invoice